 "That is their attitude, do it right and do no more.
 When you are at work, you are 100% at it."

-The tough training and ice cream remain, according to Shane Dowling who last year explained occasionally John Kiely would organise for an ice cream van to come to the Gaelic Grounds after Limerick training.
+The tough training and ice cream remain, according to the recently retired Shane Dowling who last year explained occasionally John Kiely would organise for an ice cream van to come to the Gaelic Grounds after Limerick training.

 But the division of strength work, skills and smarts has this crop in a good place coming into the Munster final.
 Limerick's success has been built on key combinations in their approach and execution, both the understanding of what is required and the ability to execute it.